How to Transfer Your Chase Ultimate Rewards Points the Smart Way

 How to earn Ultimate Rewards points

 You can earn Chase Ultimate Rewards through spending on a number of Chase-branded credit cards.
 For example, both the Chase Sapphire Preferred card and the Chase Sapphire Reserve card earn Ultimate Rewards points.
-The Chase Sapphire Preferred card currently has a 50,000 point bonus for spending $4,000 in the first three months of card membership, as does the Chase Sapphire Reserve, although that's not the highest we've ever seen that card's bonus offer go.
-Occasionally, the Sapphire Reserve's signup bonus can get as high as 100,000 points, so keep an eye on our running list of the best signup bonuses on the market if you want to take advantage of that deal the next time it happens.
+The Chase Sapphire Preferred card currently has a 60,000 point bonus for spending $4,000 in the first three months of card membership, as does the Chase Sapphire Reserve, although that's not the highest we've ever seen that card's bonus offer go.
+Tthe Sapphire Reserve's signup bonus was as high as 100,000 points, so keep an eye on our running list of the best signup bonuses on the market if you want to take advantage of that deal the next time it happens.

 There are also business cards you can use to earn Ultimate Rewards points, including the Chase Ink Business Preferred card.
 Currently, the Ink Business card has the highest Ultimate Rewards point sign up bonus of any card, at 80,000 points for spending $5,000 in the first three months, and both of these cards are some of the best business cards on the market.